The Emperor of Nihon-Ja: Plot

 After recruiting, the men flee helplessly from Arisaka and his much larger army of Senshi followers.
 However, the Emperor's party is moving slowly because they are burdened down by their injured, and are easily caught up to.
-In an effort to buy them more time, Shukin and nine other Senshi volunteers to stay back at a river and duel the enemy until they are killed.
+In an effort to buy them more time, Shukin and nine other Senshi volunteer to stay back at a river and duel the enemy until they are killed.
 From a cliff, Shigeru watches as Arisaka kills his cousin in combat and continues the pursuit.
 Shortly after, they come to a precipice crossed only by a rickety footbridge and quickly cross.
 However, as the last men are crossing, Arisaka's army arrives.
 Horace has a rope tied around his waist and goes back onto the bridge to defend it while the heavy ropes are being cut.
 When it falls, Horace is thrown against the cliff and as a result, drops his sword into the precipice below.
 Shigeru later presents a gift to the knight, a perfect copy of his blade but forged with the strong Nihon-Jan steel.
 With the enemy army stuck on the other side of the precipice, the party is free to carry on to Ran-Koshi.